kubernetes/utils/README.md

 - [Clock](/clock) provides an interface for time-based operations.
 It allows mocking time for testing.

 - [Pointers](/pointers) provides some functions for pointer-based operations.

+- [Netsets](/netsets) Netsets is a util package providing a map of "net.IPNet".
+  It is used in various placed in k8s.io/kubernetes to manage IP addresses for services and loadbalancers.

 [Build Status]: https://travis-ci.org/kubernetes/utils.svg?branch=master
 [Go standard libs]: https://golang.org/pkg/#stdlib